applyfmsec/cloudz3sec/README.md

 ## Implementation and Contributing New Types
 This section describes the implementation of the main classes in the core module, including the `BaseRe` class and its children classes that support the string types, as well as the `BasePolicy` and `PolicyEquivalenceChecker` classes.
+The goal of this section is to explain the ways in which `cloudz3sec` depends on `z3` and what is required to implement new (base) types in the core module.

+*To be completed...*